Dimension reduction in recurrent networks by canonicalization: Realization and canonicalization of linear filters

 We now show that $U$ has the input forgetting property.
 Let ${\bf u}, {\bf v} \in \ell^{\infty}_-(\mathbb{R})$, ${\bf z} \in \mathbb{R}^{\mathbb{N}^+}$, and denote ${\bf \widetilde{z} _t} := \left({ z} _1, \ldots, { z} _t\right)\in {\mathbb R} ^t$, for any $t \in \mathbb{N}^+ $.
 It is easy to see using \eqref{time delay negative} that

 We now use these equalities with the convolution representation of $U$ and the linearity of $T _{-t} $ and show that:

-The proposition that we just proved shows, in particular, that FMP linear, causal, and time invariant filters satisfy the hypotheses of the Canonical Realization Theorem \ref{Canonical realization of input/output systems} and hence they always have a canonical state-space realization that, as we show later in Theorem \ref{Canonicalization of linear filters}, is linear even though the state space may be an infinite dimensional vector space.
+The proposition that we just proved shows, in particular, that FMP linear, causal, and time invariant filters satisfy the hypotheses of the Canonical Realization Theorem \ref{Canonical realization of input/output systems} and hence they always have a canonical state-space realization that, as we show later in Theorem \ref{Canonicalization of linear filters}, is linear even though the state space may be an infinite dimensional vector space. {We emphasize that the fading memory property plays a crucial role in the result that we just proved since, in general, the Convolution Theorem does not hold in its absence (see the counterexample in Section A3 of \cite{Boyd1985}).}

 Before we proceed with that theorem, we first state a result that lists important properties of finite-dimensional linear state-space realizations that are needed in the sequel.

 \begin{proposition}[Linear state-space realizations with semi-infinite inputs] Let $N \in \mathbb{N} $, let $A \in \mathbb{M}_N $ be a diagonalizable matrix, $\mathbf{C} \in \mathbb{R}^N $, $W \in \mathbb{M}_{1,N} $, and consider the linear state-space system $(\mathcal{V},F,h)$ defined by $\mathcal{V}= \mathbb{R}^N $ and \begin{empheq}[left={\empheqlbrace}]{align} F(\mathbf{x},z)&:=A \mathbf{x}+ \mathbf{C}z, \\ h(\mathbf{x})&:= W \mathbf{x}. \end{empheq} \begin{description} \item [(i)] The state equation associated to \eqref{linear state eq} has a unique solution in $\ell^{\infty}_-(\mathbb{R}^N)$ for each input in $\ell^{\infty}_-(\mathbb{R}) $ (we call this property the $\left(\ell^{\infty}_-(\mathbb{R}^N), \ell^{\infty}_-(\mathbb{R})\right)$-ESP) if and only if $\rho(A)< 1$, where $\rho(A) $ stands for the spectral radius of $A$. \item [(ii)] In the remainder of this proposition suppose that $\rho(A)< 1$.
 Then, there exists a state filter $U ^F: \ell^{\infty}_-(\mathbb{R}) \longrightarrow \ell^{\infty}_-(\mathbb{R}^N) $ and a corresponding state-space filter $U ^F_h: \ell^{\infty}_-(\mathbb{R}) \longrightarrow \ell^{\infty}_-(\mathbb{R}) $ given by